ChrisEssery/group-project/README.md

 The main objective of this project is to explore whether an single page app (SPA) can be used as a fun tool for reconnecting the elderly to tackle the growing issue of loneliness and isolation in the elderly population.

 In our project report we explain and analyse our SPA, from ideation to implementation.
-We also identify promising avenues for future work.
+We also cover background literature, do a state-of-the-art survey and identify promising avenues for future work.

 You can find the table of contents below which links you to each of the subsections of our report.